Rick Hansen Secondary School (Mississauga): Donations

 Every year, students from Rick Hansen Secondary find new ways of collecting money for the Rick Hansen Foundation.
 The school collects a small amount of money from late students entering the school after the morning announcements have been completed.
 The school also has "Mad Minutes," where Peer Mentors run to every homeroom and collect as much loose change as possible from people's pockets in a short amount of time.
 The school also occasionally hosts many other activities, such as a coin drive, a school walk, pledge sheets, and a wheelchair basketball game at the school's gym.

 Use of technology

-Rick Hansen was built as Peel's first technically oriented school where students have the ability to work and learn in a 21st-century technological environment.
-There were televisions in every room in the school until the 2016–2017 school year, when all the classroom televisions were removed, and the school possesses more than twelve computer labs.
+Rick Hansen was built with televisions in every room in the school until the 2016–2017 school year, when all the classroom televisions were removed.
+The school possesses more than twelve computer labs.
 The school also has its own BBS television channel powered by Digmark, an electronic signage provider.
 This BBS system allows announcements to be broadcast throughout the school in a PowerPoint presentation format to the school's televisions, with extras such as small breaking news updates, weather, and stock prices.
 There were also live morning broadcasts a couple times a month run by the broadcasting class.
-These broadcasts delivered morning announcements in a video format, and also showed the culture around the school by filming segments featuring students and staff bu,t with the removal of the classroom televisions, the school has resorted to oral announcements.
-There is Wi-Fi throughout the school building, providing wireless internet access to students.
+These broadcasts delivered morning announcements in a video format, and also showed the culture around the school by filming segments featuring students and staff but with the removal of the classroom televisions, the school has resorted to oral announcements.
+There is Wi-Fi throughout the school building.